-The man for whom Shaler Township was named on its formation in March 1847 was Judge Charles Shaler, although the original intent has been to name it Marion Township.
+The man for whom Shaler Township was named after upon its formation in March 1847 was Judge Charles Shaler, although the original intent was to name it Marion Township.

 The following excerpts are taken from the book "A History of Shaler Township" by Malcom C. Smith, Copyright 1953.

 Shaler Township originally stretched over the present Borough of Millvale and a part of Ross Township, Etna Borough and the present Shaler Township and adjoining lands.

 Shaler Township lost part of its territory in 1868 when Etna Borough was incorporated.
 That same year, Shaler was further reduced by the incorporation of Millvale Borough.
 Shaler continued as a second class township until a petition was presented to the courts seeking first class status.
 In 1900 Shaler was incorporated as a first class township.
 Shaler's boundaries embraced 6,977 acres or 10.9 square miles.